Tango Software Engineer Salary in Warsaw Metropolitan Area | PLN 234K-PLN 346K+ | Levels.fyi

 The median Software Engineer compensation in Warsaw Metropolitan Area package at Tango totals PLN 346K per year.
-View the base salary, stock, and bonus breakdowns for Tango's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tango's total compensation packages.
 Last updated: 11/5/2025

 Company